amccormack92/beer-wizard/README.md

-# React Beer Onboarding Widget
+# React Beer Wizard

-This project is a React-based onboarding widget designed to showcase skills in React, TypeScript, and Tailwind CSS.
+This project is a React-based wizard designed to showcase skills in React, TypeScript, and Tailwind CSS.
 The widget allows users to go through a multi-step process, selecting their beer preferences and getting a promo for a partner brewery.

 ## Features

-- Multi-step onboarding process
+- Multi-step wizard process
 - Beer preferences selection with images
 - Promo for a partner brewery using the Open Brewery DB API
 - State management with Context API